riteshitey/AWS-SAA-C02-Study-Guide/README.md

 Flat no 308 G Wing, Tanish Srushti, Alandi Markal Road, Alandi Devachi, Pune

 Hi Srini,

+As you're aware, we've created new system accounts on CSM Safe and granted them access to Jenkins, Stash, and Nexus, which we've already begun using.

+I'm currently assessing the changes needed for the on-prem Datasync gateway server, which is still using the old system account.
+So far, I've added access to the gateway servers and Powerbroker for the new system accounts.

+We have a few questions:

+1. Are any changes required on the MFT side?

+2. Should we update the ownership of the folders/files?

+Could you assist us in connecting with someone from the MFT team to get further clarification?

+Thanks,
+Om

+Hi Srini,

 As you’re aware, we’ve created new system accounts on CSM Safe and provided them with access to Jenkins, Stash, and Nexus, which we’ve already started using.